Salmon with Creamy Corn Orzo

 Ingredients and Notes

-• Orzo - The star of the show!
-Look for gluten-free orzo if you need to keep this dish gluten-free.
+• Orzo – The cozy, creamy star of the show!
+Use gluten-free orzo if needed to keep things celiac-friendly.

-• White Wine - To add depth to the dish.
-Replace it with chicken or vegetable broth to keep this recipe alcohol-free.
+• White Wine – Adds depth and a subtle brightness to the dish.
+You can swap in chicken or vegetable broth for an alcohol-free version.

 How to Make Salmon with Creamy Corn Orzo